Hannah-Susan-Mathew/The-Sparks-Foundation-Tasks/README.md

-### This repository contains the tasks that I have submitted as part of TSF-GRIP internship.
+### This repository contains the tasks that I have done as part of TSF-GRIP internship.